w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/collectives-dashboards.md

 title: Collectives Dashboards
 sidebar_label: Collectives
 description:
-  The Technical Fellowship is a self-governing body of experts and developers of Polkadot and Kusama networks protocols.
+  Collectives is a self-governing body of experts and developers of Polkadot and Kusama networks protocols.

 keywords: [polkadot, dashboard, dune, collectives, fellowship]
 slug: ../collectives-dashboards